cloudflare/cloudflare-docs/content/ruleset-engine/rules-language/values.md

 ## Lists

 Lists allow you to create a group of items and refer to them collectively, by name, in your expressions.
-There are different types of lists that support items with different data types.
-Each list can only have items of the same data type.
+Each list type supports items of a specific data type.
+All items in a list must have the same data type.
 For details on the available list types, refer to [Lists](/waf/tools/lists/#supported-lists).

 To refer to a list in a rule expression, use `$<list_name>` and specify the `in` [operator](/ruleset-engine/rules-language/operators/).
 Only one value in the list has to match the left-hand side of the expression (before the `in` operator) for the simple expression to evaluate to `true`.
 If there is no match, the expression will evaluate to `false`.